DPotoyan/Chem324/content/Lec3-3.md

-## Outline for Lecture 3.3: Matheamtical Foundations of Quantum Mechanics
+## Outline for Lecture 3.3: Mathematical Foundations of Quantum Mechanics

 - The objective of this section is to provide a gentle and mathematically friendly introduction to the abstract mathematical formalism of quantum mechanics.
 We are going to learn three mathematical topics of fundmental importance for quantum mechanics: